kaloyan-marinov/goal-tracker/README.md

 # Future plans

+- implement a password-reset functionality

+- allow each user to export their personal data in JSON format

+- require every newly-created user to confirm their email address

 - Add styling to the frontend application

 - Implement a "mobile client" (i.e. a mobile application that consumes the backend API)